 The Court requires a number of documents for your divorce, all of which the mediator can help you prepare.
 Since the Parenting Plan and Separation Agreements are the two main areas of discussion in mediation, the mediator provides you with a Memorandum of Understanding (MOU) in each of those areas.

-Separation Agreement – addresses what will happen to all the assets and debts you listed in your Sworn Financial Statement and has a section on Maintenance.
+Separation Agreement – This addresses what will happen to all the assets and debts you listed in your Sworn Financial Statement and has a section on Maintenance.
 That includes what will happen to your home, cars, bank accounts, retirement funds, and debts, as well as if there will be maintenance, and if so how much and for how long.

 Parenting Plan – if you have children the plan will include how the major life decisions for the kids will be made and by whom, when and where the children will reside, where they will be on the holidays and a child support worksheet.
-The Memorandum of Understanding is detailed and specific with the hope that there will be no ambiguous areas which might lead to later disputes.
+The Memorandum of Understanding is detailed and specific with the hope that there will be no ambiguous areas that might lead to later disputes.